Best camera phones

 By Ryan Shaw

-We round up the top-scoring camera phones to help you find the mobile phone that takes the highest quality photos.
+We round up the top-scoring camera phones to help you find a mobile phone that takes the highest-quality photos.

 Put us to the test